ayeshahabib01/InflammatoryDepressionAnalysis/README.md

-# Stratifying Depression Subtypes via Systemic Inflammation
+# Identifying Depression Subtypes via Systemic Inflammation

 ## The Problem
-* **The Challenge:** Over 30% of patients with Major Depressive Disorder do not respond to standard SSRI antidepressants because depression is treated as a single, uniform condition.
-* **The Solution:** Clinical research suggests a distinct biological subtype exists: Inflammatory Depression.
-* **The Goal:** This project analyzes NHANES data to separate depressed cohorts into distinct biological biotypes (high vs. low inflammation) and identifies the underlying behavioral and socioeconomic factors that define them.
+Over 30% of patients with Major Depressive Disorder do not respond to standard SSRI antidepressants because depression is treated as a single, uniform condition.
+Clinical research suggests a distinct biological subtype exists: Inflammatory Depression.
+This project analyzes NHANES data to separate depressed cohorts into distinct biological biotypes (high vs. low inflammation) and identifies the underlying behavioral and socioeconomic factors that define them.

 ---